xander1450/supervised_learning_baf/README.md

 We transformed a basic text classification system into a production-ready ML pipeline by:

 * Cleaning and structuring data
-* Using a powerful language model (BERT)
+* Using DistilBERT for context-aware predictions
-* Handling class imbalance properly
+* Handling class imbalance and noisy labels
 * Serving predictions via API
+* Logging uncertain predictions for human review
+* Supporting continuous improvement via feedback and retraining

 This setup is scalable, extensible, and ready for real-world use.